mchmarny/ab-test-demo/README.md

 gcloud alpha run revisions list --service signup
 ```

 Our version "B" will be the top most on that returned list and the version "A" will be the third one from the top.

-There is a "side-effect" revision created right now.
-Fix for this is coming as well.
+> There is a little "side-effect" revision created right now.
+THis will be removed in subsequent releases.

 ```shell
    REVISION      ACTIVE  SERVICE  DEPLOYED